 This act of kindness was to be repaid in the vilest manner, for when the Olifant’s River came down in flood and inundated the house, McCleland flew into a rage, blaming Synnot for his travails.
 Synnot befittingly took umbrage and evicted Francis from the property.
 Francis had veritably cut off his nose to spite his face.
 Presumably, Francis was again compelled to endure an hour’s scenic horse ride every day.

 Francis’ less than Christian treatment of the kindly Synnot at Clanwilliam, exposed the man as uncaring and unappreciative of human kindness.

-Landing of the Settlers by H W H Charles Piers [NM Metropolitan Art Museum]
+Left: Landing of the Settlers by H W H Charles Piers [NM Metropolitan Art Museum]

 The die is cast.
 With the level of turmoil fermenting within the Irish community, together with a petition by the Landdrost Adrian Vincent Bergh requesting Francis’ removal, Somerset established a Commission of Enquiry.
 Again, McCleland rose to the occasion.
 On hearing of Mrs Ann Shawe’s testimony regarding her husband’s treatment of her, McCleland dashes off to visit Mr Samuel Shawe in order to divulge this secret to him.
 On arriving home, Mrs Shawe is confronted by an aggrieved husband who demands that she retract her testimony to the Commission.